 How to apply customer-centric principles to your retail business

-We’ll take a look at the key elements of the customer experience and offer our top tips on how to use technology to apply them to your business.
+Key elements of customer experience and our top tips on how to use technology to help your business.

 Customer experience is one of the most important aspects of retail and is the difference between your customers returning to your business (and telling their friends about you!) or deciding never to darken your door again (and telling the friends about you!).
 Research shows that customers will tell up to 15 other people about a negative or disappointing experience, and only around 3 when they have a pleasing experience so that should put the importance of this topic into perspective.